What is ChristianaCare?

 Are there employment opportunities for my spouse in Delaware?

 - Absolutely.
 Wilmington is a thriving business community with exceptional career opportunities in banking, law, chemical engineering, education, pharmaceuticals, retail, hospitality and, of course, health care.
+The University of Delaware with over 25,000 students is a nationally recognized university is just a few miles from Christiana Hospital.
 We’re also located within easy commuting distance of Philadelphia and Baltimore.
 Many companies are incorporated in Delaware because of the tax laws for businesses.